Overview of marriage based green card

 - the overseas spouse’s current residence and

 - the sponsoring spouse’s Immigration Status.

-- the marriage is legitimate and it is between a husband and wife;
+- the marriage is legitimate, and it is a legally recognized marriage;

 - all prior marriages were legally terminated;